ooyala/ecology/README.md

   }
 }

 You can then access these paths with Ecology.path("app1_location") and similar.
-In the paths, "$app" will be replaced by the directory the application is run from, "$cwd" will be replaced by the current working directory, and "$env" will be replaced by the current environment.
+In the paths, "$app" will be replaced by the directory the application is run from, "$cwd" will be replaced by the current working directory, "$env" will be replaced by the current environment, and "$pid" will be replaced by the current process ID.

 Reading Data
 ============